 - RA Guard requires a profile with Ternary Content-Addressable Memory (TCAM) resources for IPv6 ACLs.
-Such resources are shared by RA Guard and user-defined ACLs. - An RA Guard rule takes precedence over user-configured ACL rules applied to that interface.
+Such resources are shared by RA Guard and user-defined - An RA Guard rule takes precedence over user-configured ACL rules applied to that interface.

-For more information on ACLs, refer to ACLs on page 75.
+For more information on ACLs, refer to Configuring and Managing ACLs.